DPIRD-DMA/MultiClean/README.md

 ## Examples

 See the notebooks folder for end-to-end examples:
-- `notebooks/Land use clasification.ipynb`: side-by-side cleaning on two rasters
+- `notebooks/Land use example.ipynb`: side-by-side cleaning on two rasters (A and B)
-- `notebooks/Large example.ipynb`: large synthetic land-use example
+- `notebooks/Cloud example.ipynb`: cloud/shadow classification cleaning
+- `notebooks/Land use B README graphic.ipynb`: generates the image below

 ## Contributing